Rowbotham’s

 South Yorkshire’s most-loved ultra

-Rowbotham’s Round Rotherham is a 50-mile (80 km) trail race that circumnavigates the entire Rotherham borough perimeter.
-Devised by RHAC secretary Ralph Rowbotham during the steel strike of 1980 and first run in 1983, it is one of the longest-running ultra events in northern England.
+Rowbotham’s Round Rotherham is a 50-mile (80 km) trail event that circumnavigates the entire Rotherham borough perimeter.
+Devised by RHAC secretary Ralph Rowbotham during the steel strike of 1980 and first run as an event in 1983, it is one of the longest-running ultra events in northern England.

-Don’t be put off by the postcode — the route is genuinely beautiful.
-Canals, rivers, wetlands, ancient woodland, Roche Abbey ruins, and the open moorland above Maltby make for a surprisingly varied 50 miles.
+A genuinely beautiful route with canals, rivers, wetlands, ancient woodland, Roche Abbey ruins, and the open rolling arable fields make for a surprisingly varied 50 miles.
 Despite a modest total climb of around 800 m the course earns its reputation for breaking people at mile 40.

 The event is run by volunteers for the love of it.
-Entry fees remain among the lowest for a 50-mile race in the UK.
-Back-of-pack finishers are as welcome as podium contenders, and the post-race shepherd’s pie has legendary status.
+Entry fees remain among the lowest for a 50-mile event in the UK.
+Back-of-pack finishers are as welcome as podium contenders.